akshatasProjects/JS-Algo-freeCodeCamp/JS-MusicPlayer/Readme.md

 Inside the backticks, create an li element with an id attribute of song-${song.id} and a class attribute of playlist-song.

+## Step 21

+Create a button element with class playlist-song-info.
+Inside the button, add a span element with the class playlist-song-title, then interpolate song.title as the text.

+## Step 22

+Inside the button element, create two more span elements.

+The first span element should have a class of playlist-song-artist.
+In between the span tags, add ${song.artist}.

+The second span element should have a class of playlist-song-duration.
+In between the span tags, add ${song.duration}.

+## Step 24

+Right now the songsHTML is an array.
+If you tried to display this as is, you would see the songs separated by commas.
+This is not the desired outcome because you want to display the songs as a list.
+To fix this, you will need to join the array into a single string by using the join() method.

+The join() method is used to concatenate all the elements of an array into a single string.
+It takes an optional parameter called a separator which is used to separate each element of the array.

+Chain the join() method to your map() method and pass in an empty string for the separator.

+To chain multiple methods together, you can call the join() method on the result of the map() method.

+## Step 25

+Next, you will need to update the playlist in your HTML document to display the songs.

+Assign songsHTML to the innerHTML property of the playlistSongs element.
+This will insert the li element you just created into the ul element in the already provided HTML file.

+## Step 26

+Now you need to call the renderSongs function and pass in userData?.songs in order to finally display the songs in the UI.
+Optional chaining (?.) helps prevent errors when accessing nested properties that might be null or undefined.

+Call the renderSongs function with the songs property of userData.
+This will render the songs in the playlist.

+## Step 27

+Now that you have the list of songs displayed on the screen, it would be nice to sort them in alphabetical order by title.

+Start by creating an arrow function called sortSongs.

+## Step 28

+Now that you have the list of songs displayed on the screen, it would be nice to sort them in alphabetical order by title.
+You could manually update the allSongs array, but JavaScript has an array method you can use called sort().

+The sort() method converts elements of an array into strings and sorts them in place based on their values in the UTF-16 encoding.

+Inside your sortSongs function, add the sort() method to userData?.songs.

+## Step 29

+To sort the songs in alphabetical order by title, you will need to pass in a compare callback function into your sort() method.

+In the next few steps, you will learn what each of those if statements is doing inside that callback function.
+But for now, add an empty callback function to your sort() method and use a and b for the parameter names.

+## Step 30

+The sort() method accepts a compare callback function that defines the sort order.

+In this example, the first condition (a.name < b.name) checks if the name of the first fruit is less than the name of the second fruit.
+If so, the first fruit is sorted before the second fruit.

+Strings are compared lexicographically which means they are compared character by character.
+For example, "Apples" is less than "Bananas" because "A" comes before "B" in the alphabet.

+The reason why this example is returning numbers is because the sort() method is expecting a number to be returned.
+If you return a negative number, the first item is sorted before the second item

+Inside your callback function, add an if statement to check if a.title is less than b.title.
+If so, return -1.

 # ------------------------ NOTES -----------------------

 - The Web Audio API and how to use it to play songs.
 All modern browsers support the Web Audio API, which lets you generate and process audio in web applications.